mpickering/blog/posts/2019-06-24-overkill-or-not.md

 is passed as an argument to `mkCabalProjectPkgSet` rather than an explicit `pkgs.nix` file.

-A simple derivation which generates the documentation site is also created.
+A derivation which generates the documentation site is also created.
 The definition is simple because `haskell.nix` takes care of building the site generator for us.
 All the derivation does it apply the site generator to the contents of the `docs/` subdirectory.